 An epic safari to Namibia, Botswana & Zimbabwe staying at comfortable safari lodges along the way.
 This Budget Lodge Safari combines wild game viewing, colourful cultures and gobsmacking scenery to create the supreme African Experience.

 Travel through the fertile Caprivi Strip to Botswana where we visit the pristine Okavango Delta, Botswana's Crown Jewel.
-Other highlights in this spectacular country are the Khwai River, Makgadikgadi Pans and Chobe National Park, home to one of the largest elephants herds in Africa.
+Other highlights in this spectacular country are Greater Moremi, Makgadikgadi Pans and Chobe National Park, home to one of the largest elephant herds in Africa.

-On the last few days of this inspirational journey, we go game viewing in Hwange Park and stand beside the mighty Victoria Falls in Zimbabwe.
-End on a high note at Vic Falls, with optional adventure activities in the Adventure Capital of Africa.
+On the last few days of this inspirational journey, we go game viewing in Hwange Park and spend time at Victoria Falls in Zimbabwe.
+End on a high note at Vic Falls, with optional adventure activities and a relaxing boat cruise on the Zambezi River.

 During this trip you are likely to come across activities that encourage tourists to participate in lion, elephant or other wildlife interaction.
 This includes walking with lions, riding elephants and any other tourist operation putting travellers in close contact with animals that would normally live wild and separate from human contact.